211 Disaster Response

 Emergency Preparedness, Response, and Recovery

 In response to the COVID-19 pandemic, NJ 211 expanded its staff and operational tools to handle twice the normal call volume.
 We provided critical and timely information that connected government officials, agencies providing care, and callers in need.
-NJ 211 maintained a real-time resource and recovery guide that changed hour-by-hour to assist the public in finding available resources.
+NJ 211 maintained a real-time web-based resource and recovery section that changed hour-by-hour to assist the public in finding available resources.
 Associated web pages were updated multiple times daily in an effort to reflect the ever-changing response to the ongoing pandemic and the recovery efforts that followed.
 Throughout the COVID-19 pandemic, NJ 211 worked closely with the State of New Jersey to inform them of the needs expressed by callers.
 Through our connections to government officials and agencies providing care, we were able to provide callers with relevant information as they struggled through the initial state-wide, stay-at-home order.
 New Jerseyans are still recovering from the COVID-19 pandemic and NJ 211 is still providing relevant information as it becomes available.

 Robust 211 National Network Serves as Back-Up

 Following the devastation that resulted from seven hurricanes in 2005, Palm Beach County, Florida approached NJ 211 to back-up their 211 system during hurricane season (June - November).
 It was agreed that in an emergency, NJ 211 would handle call volume from Palm Beach and the four surrounding communities.
 Following Hurricane Wilma 4,000 calls were handled.
 In 2006, 211 handled call volume for 14 hours during Hurricane Ernesto.
 Our coverage enabled Florida's call center staff to concentrate on preparing themselves and their families for the storm.

 This kind of assistance is offered behind the scenes whenever severe weather is forecast anywhere in the country.
 The growing network of 211 call centers with staff who have been trained to respond in times of emergency help to keep citizens and VOAD (Voluntary Organizations Active in Disaster) members in every part of the United States better equipped to respond and recover.